3rd Trimester

 • Severe or persistent headache

-• Vision changes (blurring, spots, flashing lights)
+• Vision changes such as blurring, spots, or flashing lights

 • Sudden swelling in face and hands